Head and key contact

 Internal Audit currently operates under a co-sourced service delivery model.
 Under the co-sourced model, Internal Audit activities are performed by a combination of in-house and contract resources.
 The Manager, Internal Audit is responsible for the performance of the co-sourcing partners in particular the quality of the work conducted by them.

-The role of Internal Audit to the requirements of the University, over the medium term in the context of all the University’s assurance activities is outlined in broad terms in the Internal Audit Strategic Plan (PDF, 218 KB).
+- The role of Internal Audit to the requirements of the University over the medium term in the context of all the University’s assurance activities, audit coverage prioritisation, and the annual work schedule, are outlined in the Internal Audit Strategic Plan 2019-2021 & Annual Work Schedule 2019 (PDF, 217 KB).